-D4.15.7 Drivers must have passed their 13th birthday and have applied for and received a High Power Racing Licence.
+D4.15.7 Drivers must have reached the year of their 13th birthday and have applied for and received a High Power Racing Licence.

 D4.15.9 The minimum combined weight of kart and driver will be 148kgs at all times.
-The maximum kart weight without driver is
+The maximum kart weight without driver is 108kgs.

-108kgs.
 These weights will be measured on returning to parc ferme after any heat.